At a Glance

 Ask About Air Pressure Settings

 Feelings of claustrophobia during CPAP therapy are often chalked up to mask size, but they may also stem from air pressure settings.
-Ask your doctor if your CPAP machine has been programmed to use the ramp feature, which gradually increases air pressure when the machine is turned on, so the air doesn't feel overwhelming at first.
+Ask your doctor if your CPAP machine has been programmed to use the ramp feature, which gradually increases air pressure when the machine is turned on until the person falls asleep, so the air doesn't feel overwhelming at first.

 Still have questions?